hell-js/hell.js/README.md

 - Hell 🚀 is 📈 memory safe 📈 because the size of your code is hard-limited 📉.
 The perfect solution for flexible 🚀 modern blazing 🔥🔥🔥 fast 🚀🚀🚀 development!!! 🚀

-Hell 🚀 is also compatible with [Div.js](https://github.com/willmartian/div.js) that when paired with [Mythril](https://mithril.js.org/) is a 🔥🔥🔥 next-generation frontend framework.
+Hell 🚀 is also compatible with [Div.js](https://github.com/willmartian/div.js) for the ultimate experience with HTML and Hell.js 🚀, or if you want to embrace the pure Hell 🚀, then pair it with [Mythril](https://mithril.js.org/) for a beautiful 🔥🔥🔥 next-generation frontend framework.

 ## 🚀 Dynamic 🚀 programming made easy